Sadashivgad: Current condition

 The fort is in ruins as most of it was pulled down by East India Company Brigadier-General Richard Matthews in 1783.
 A road now runs between it and its satellite fort Samvargad.

 Midway on the Sadashivagad hill is the many centuries old Shantadurga Temple, known for its serenity.
 From the peak of the hill people view the Sun setting in the Arabian Sea.
 The 17th century Dargah also attracts a lot of Muslim pilgrims.

 At a distance of approximately 2 km northwards a village lies by name Shiveshvar which got Fortress Kot Shiveshvar (mentioned in the Mangalore treaty between Tipu Sultan and the East India Company, as well as in earlier historical accounts) built exclusively for guarding the northern borders of Canara.
 It was built by the Bijapur Sultanate and subsequently its fortunes were connected to the Sadashivgad Fort.
 This fort is in a shambles but the eastern gate, a Muslim graveyard, well and tunnel can still be seen.

-Another important village is Kadwad situated on the banks of tributary of the Kali River, from which the name 'Karwar' has been derived.
+Another important village is Kadwada situated on the banks of tributary of the Kali River, from which the name 'Karwar' has been derived.
 At this location the British used to have a factory and it was an important trade port in earlier days.
 It also had a large Muslim population and a larger mosque which was frequented by traders from Arabia and Africa.

 The National Highway NH-66 continues on a bridge built over Kali River and the road splits the Sadashivgad granite hill to connect Karnataka to Goa.